Meet the Center’s Founders

 Currently serving as President of Congregation Beth Shalom, Ellyn possesses valuable experience having worked with over a dozen non-profit organizations.
 When not volunteering she loves to spend time in her garden, cooking, golfing and spending time with her family.

-Beth Painter, vice president
+Beth Painter, vice president and treasurer

 Working in Land Use and Planning since 1984, Beth is the owner and principal of Balanced Planning, a firm that provides project management for businesses and landowners during the land use entitlement process.

 Beth served on the Napa County General Plan Steering Committee and President of the Board of Leadership Napa Valley.
 She is currently a Director for the Napa Resource Conservation District, a Planning Commissioner for the City of Napa and Vice President of Congregation Beth Shalom.

 Beth has lived in Napa since 1995 with her husband Brooks Painter.
 In her spare time she loves to garden, cook, golf, and travel as much as possible!

 Suzanne Mason, secretary

 Suzanne has over 33 years of professional experience working with cities and counties in California as a local government administrator and human resources professional focusing on business process improvement, change management, and improved human resource practices.

 She previously worked with the City of Long Beach, Napa County, the City of Palo Alto and the City and County of San Francisco, serving as Deputy City Manager, Assistant City Manager, Director of Human Resources, and Director of Employee Relations, in addition to various departmental assignments.